 The council has a comprehensive cash flow management system that seeks to ensure that cash is available as needed.
 If unexpected movements happen, the council has ready access to borrowings from the money markets and the Public Works Loans Board.
 There is no significant risk that it will be unable to raise finance to meet its commitments under financial instruments.
 Instead, the risk is that the authority will be bound to replenish a significant proportion of its borrowings at a time of unfavourable interest rates.
 The authority sets limits on the proportion of its fixed rate borrowing during specified periods.
 The strategy is to ensure that no more than 50% of loans are due to mature within any rolling three-year period through a combination of careful planning of new loans taken out and (where it is economic to do so) making early repayments.
+Previous year restatement includes correction of accounting treatment for Soft Loan received from Hampshire County Council.
 The maturity analysis of financial liabilities is as follows: